 So, following a week of critical opinion pieces on the establishment of a Commonwealth Commercialisation Institute and serious discussions over the loss of Australian-made IP to foreign owners, what thoughtful, probing item might you expect the News Ltd family to isolate for syndication?

-The Top 10 Greatest Australian Commercials Ever, of course!
+The Top 10 Greatest Australian Commercials Ever

 According to the Herald Sun: